crowemi/tap-google-forms/README.md

-# google-forms
+# tap-google-forms

-`google-forms` is a Singer tap for GoogleForms.
+`tap-google-forms` is a Singer tap for Google Forms.
+This tap utilizes the [Google Forms API](https://developers.google.com/forms/api/guides).

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.